Thunderbird (John Proudstar): Fictional character biography

-Origins

 John Proudstar was born into an Apache tribe on a reservation in Camp Verde, Arizona.
 As a teenager, he discovered he possessed the mutant abilities of superhuman senses, strength, speed, stamina, and sturdiness.

+While he was a teenager, John's mother Maria fell sick as Edwin Martynec lied to her that she had cancer.
+He also targeted John's brother James only for John and his reporter friend to thwart him.

 Proudstar was drafted into the United States Marine Corps during the Vietnam War and earned the rank of corporal.
 He returned to his tribe after the war, but he was unhappy and listless.

 He was then recruited by Professor Charles Xavier to join his third group of X-Men.
 Eager to prove his prowess, Proudstar agreed and assumed the superhero codename Thunderbird.
 He assisted the other X-Men in rescuing the original X-Men from Krakoa the mutant island.

 During the weeks of training that followed, the ill-tempered and individualistic Thunderbird often found himself going head to head with the X-Men's leader Cyclops.
 The new team's second mission took them to Valhalla Base, Colorado, to combat Count Nefaria and the Ani-Men.
 When Nefaria attempted to make his escape in a jet plane, Proudstar leapt on board.
 Disregarding Professor X's orders to jump to safety, Thunderbird hammered at it with his bare fists.
 The plane exploded, killing Proudstar.
-Count Nefaria is later revealed to have survived the crash.
+Nefaria is later revealed to have survived the crash.

-Thunderbird's brother James Proudstar has similar powers, although to a much greater degree.
-He is also an X-Man who first used the codename Thunderbird then switched to Warpath when he joined X-Force team.
+James Proudstar has similar powers, although to a much greater degree.
+He is also an X-Man who first used the codename Thunderbird and then switched to Warpath when he joined X-Force team.